-- Have you used your £12,300 annual exemption?
-This will decrease to £6,000 in 2023/24 and to £3,000 in 2024/25, so use your tax-free allowance while it's more generous. - What can be saved by maximising family member tax-free exemptions? - To utilise the spouse annual exemption, should an asset be put into joint names before being sold? - Do you have other assets that can be used to reduce your gains by creating a capital loss? - If a negligible value claim can be made on any shares you hold, they do not need to be sold to create a capital loss to offset against any gains made in the tax year. - If tax is owed, can you defer or rollover the gain? - · Have you made a main residence election? - Did you know you must report and pay any capital gains tax on the sale of additional UK residential property within 60 days of completion?
+- Have you used your £6,000 annual exemption?
+This will decrease to £3,000 in 2024/25, so use your taxfree allowance while it's more generous. - What can be saved by maximising family member tax-free exemptions? - To utilise the spouse annual exemption, should you put an asset into your joint names before selling it? - Do you have other assets that you can used to reduce your gains by creating a capital loss? - If a negligible value claim can be made on any shares you hold, they do not need to be sold to create a capital loss to offset against any gains made in the tax year. - If tax is owed, can you defer or rollover the gain, for example by investing the proceeds into a SEISeligible investment?

+- Have you made a main residence election? - Did you know that you must report and pay any capital gains tax on the sale of additional UK residential property within 60 days of completion? - There are a number of reliefs that can help to reduce your capital gains liability, such as business asset disposal relief and principal primary residence relief.